 Using an off-chain, decentralized feed gives protocols the ability to perform initial processing off-chain, and elect to only push on-chain the price updates that are relevant to your product.
 Since prices are signed in a chain-compatible way protocols can use Stork’s Verifier Contract, or their own smart contract, to verify the feed on-chain, proving that the data is legitimate.

 To illustrate the cost and performance benefit of Stork, consider a traditional oracle operating on a performant L2 rollup like Arbitrum.
-A typical transaction can cost anywhere from 10-30¢, plus additional L1 calldata which can range from 0.1 - 1¢ per update depending on congestion and how much metadata is stored.
+A typical transaction can cost anywhere from $2.20 to $2.90.

-Let's say we wanted to receive a price update for a single market, every second, to match the L2's native blocktime.
-Assuming a 20¢ total transaction cost, the monthly cost can be calculated as follows:
+Let's say we wanted to receive a price update for a single market, every second, to match the L2's native block time.
+Assuming a $2.50 total transaction cost, the monthly cost can be calculated as follows:

-That's around half a million dollars... per month.
+That's around six and a half million dollars... per month.
 Scaling this up with additional markets, and allowing for multiple publishers for each price, significantly drives up the cost further.

-For this reason, traditional oracles elect to push the price to chain selectively, for example every 30 minutes or during high volatility.
-Here, wee see Chainlink providing a price update every 30 minutes or when volatility exceeds 0.5%:
+For this reason, traditional oracles elect to push the price to chains selectively, for example once per day or during high volatility.
+Here, wee see Chainlink providing a price update every 24 hours or when volatility exceeds 0.5%:

 Chainlink XRP/USD Arbitrum Feed.
 Screenshot taken 3/9/2023

 Using a hybrid protocol like Stork, where the protocol, liquidators, or other parties can monitor Stork's feed off-chain before submitting and verifying the prices on-chain, means that only prices that are needed are published on-chain.
 For derivatives exchanges, the transactions related to liquidating under-collateralized positions can be subsidized entirely with the fees already associated with liquidations.